Educational Equity: All Children Learn and Thrive

 Typical First 10 practices include providing play and learn groups linked to elementary schools, coordinating connections to health and social services, improving the quality of early childhood programs, coordinating the transition to kindergarten, conducting joint pre-K and kindergarten professional development, and improving early grades curriculum and instruction.

-For examples of First 10 strategies in action, see Four Strategies for Getting the First 10 Years of a Child’s Life Right (Education Week).
+For examples of First 10 strategies in action, see Four Strategies for Getting the First 10 Years of a Child’s Life Right (Education Week) and First 10 in Action in Maine Communities (New America).
 For the First 10 Theory of Action, see here and pages 86-91 of All Children Learn and Thrive.

 Exchange Across Communities